 Indoor Swimming Fun

-Bundoran’s most popular attraction is Waterworld, Ireland’s premier indoor aqua adventure playground.
+Bundoran’s most famous attraction is Waterworld, Ireland’s premier indoor aqua adventure playground.
 This attraction is usually a big hit with families on a rainy day at the seaside resort.
 Waterworld provides hours of fun with its variety of thrilling slides and wave pool to keep the whole family entertained.

 9. Adare, County Limerick